 Tenerife is the largest of seven islands located off the south-west coast of Spain and north-west coast of Africa.
 These islands form the Atlantic Ocean archipelago known as the Canary Islands.

-Tenerife’s diverse landscape of sun-soaked sand and pebble beaches, and towering snow-capped mountain peaks makes it the perfect location to volunteer.
+Tenerife’s diverse landscapes of sun-soaked sand and pebble beaches, and towering snow-capped mountain peaks make it a spectacular location to call your base.

 Volunteer in Tenerife with GVI and get the opportunity to enjoy the warm, tropical climate that the Canary Islands is so well known for.
 With average temperatures of 18–24 degrees Celsius in the winter and 24–28 degrees Celsius in the summer, you’ll be treated to near-perfect conditions no matter what time of year you choose to volunteer in Tenerife.

-And a further 24 migratory cetacean species make their way to Tenerife’s tropical waters throughout the year, making it the perfect spot to volunteer on dolphin and whale conservation projects.
+A further 24 migratory cetacean species make their way to Tenerife’s tropical waters throughout the year – this is the perfect spot to volunteer on dolphin and whale conservation projects.

 When volunteering in Tenerife with GVI, you’ll make an impact by contributing directly to the United Nations Sustainable Development Goals (UN SDGs).
 You’ll assist local people and organisations to achieve the long-term objectives of each project.
 The main UN SDG we work on at GVI Tenerife is Goal 14: Life Below Water.

-Choose from a variety of volunteer work in Tenerife with GVI.
+Choose from a variety of volunteer projects in Tenerife with GVI.
 You can contribute to projects focusing on: